exalted/mdwiki-seed/ll_CC/pages/documentation/kvm-related/kvm-building-vm.md

 The purpose of this article is describing the process of building a vm for system testing.

 ## Descriptions ##
 This guide is used to build a vm.
-The process inludes netwok configuration, storage creating, and memory allocating.
+The process includes network configuration, storage creating, and memory allocating.

 ## Definition & Concept ##
-- domain~vmname
+- domain~VM name
 - storage pool (could me a directory file or block device) To generate storage pool to store iso images, type this following command.
 `virsh`

 ## Steps to build the vm ##
-0. precheck if libvirt is installed and enabled.
+0. Pre check if libvirt is installed and enabled.
 1. create the storage pool
 2. Naming vm domain